It’s up there with freshly-baked bread and babies’ skin as one of life’s best smells. But what exactly makes rain smell so good?

 A combination of the Greek roots petra (stone) and ichor (the blood of gods in ancient myth), the term petrichor was coined by a pair of Australian mineralologists in 1964 to describe the smell that results “when airborne molecules from decomposing plant or animal matter become attached to mineral or clay surfaces.”

 Smithsonian adds: “When a rainstorm comes after a drought, compounds from the oils—which accumulate over time in dry rocks and soil—are mixed and released into the air.”
-These oils are produced to inhibit seed germination, suggesting that plants likely produce them in response to scarce water supplies during drought.
+These oils are produced to inhibit seed germination, suggesting that plants likely produce them in response to scarce water supply during drought.

 3. Damp earth